Levosilimo/rsclone-backend/README.md

 * **Notes:**

-  Only admin users can use "nickname" in Data Params to get other user's data
+    * Only admin users can use "nickname" in url params to get other user's data

 </details>